High school is the BEST time to earn college credit!

 1. Follow our PUBLIC Facebook Page

-Homeschooling for College Credit is a social program – that means that our free content is online and shared with all of our followers daily.
-In addition to this website, which houses content, Jennifer posts daily tips and guidance on the main Homeschooling for College Credit Facebook page.
-Simply click “like” Homeschooling for College Credit on Facebook to become a member!
+Homeschooling for College Credit is a free online “virtual” community – that means that our free content is online and shared with all of our followers daily.
+The best of what is offered is posted on Facebook EVERY day.
+Jennifer posts tips, news, guidance, and resources on the main Homeschooling for College Credit Facebook page.
+Simply click “like” Homeschooling for College Credit on Facebook to become a free member immediately!

 2. Do you have the BOOK?

-If you want to create a program at home, Homeschooling for College Credit will teach you how to develop a program from scratch.
-Homeschooling for College Credit hit #1 on Amazon in 2018 and is considered “THE BOOK” to help you develop a plan that works best for your family.
+If you want to create a program at home, Homeschooling for College Credit will teach you how to develop your program from scratch according to the type of college goals you have in place.
 You can find the book at your local library, favorite retailer, or through Amazon.com in paperback or Kindle.
 Buy Now.

 Kindle Unlimited subscribers get the book for free.